-The San Francisco-based team behind the popular Pushbullet app, has announced the release of the new and improved Pushbullet API allowing developers to integrate additional platform functionality into their applications.
+The San Francisco-based team behind the popular Pushbullet app, has announced the release of the new and improved Pushbullet APITrack this API allowing developers to integrate additional platform functionality into their applications.
 Pushbullet makes it possible to quickly and easily push notifications, links, files, pictures and more between devices.

 Pushbullet began as a simple Chrome browser app where users could easily push files from their desktop or laptop to their Android phone.
 Since the launch of the app in January 2013, Pushbullet has evolved into a fully supported application with many new features and the ability to push a variety of items (notifications, files, links, pictures, addresses, and more) between many devices.
 ProgrammableWeb reached out to Pushbullet co-founder Ryan Oldenburg, who explained to PW the inspiration that let to the creation of Pushbullet and how the app has evolved: